Welcome to the Chinese Program

 - CHI 391 Independent Study in Chinese (permission of the instructor)

 The Chinese minor consists of five course units, three of which must be taken at The College of New Jersey.
 A minimum grade of C is required in all courses taken to fulfill the minor requirements.
-Students are required to take five of the following courses: CHI 152, CHI251, and one unit from CHI 171, CHI 252, CHI 301, CHI 302, CHI 370, CHI 391 or CHI 371 when taken with a LAC (Language Across the Curriculum) component.
+Please see the World Languages and Cultures Undergraduate Bulletin for a list of courses to fulfill the Chinese minor.
 Only one course taught in English may count toward the minor.

 Studying abroad is not required; however, students interested in the Chinese minor are strongly encouraged to study in China (Taiwan) for at least one semester.
 Most language courses taken abroad will count for two courses at TCNJ, making it easier to complete your minor requirements and attain a higher level of proficiency in Chinese.